 Long term /Tuesday through Friday/...

-as of 300 am Saturday...broad trough across the east will transition
+as of 300 am Saturday...upper trough plaguing the southeast the

 Aviation /14z Saturday through Wednesday/...

 as of 12z...radar shows some showers in the Morehead City area